sagemath/trac_to_gh/Issue 5471.md

 # Issue 5471: loads(dumps()) does not seem to work as wanted for Symbolic Variables

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5471

 Original creator: GeorgSWeber